 In 1869, English anthropologist Edward Taylor read Stahl’s theory and coined the word Animism for the belief and value systems of pre-agricultural, nature-based tribal people.

 It essentially denotes a belief systems where human beings are not separate from the environments from which they have evolved.

 In Animism, all life is understood to have a personhood due to being alive and interconnected in a give-and-take relationship with other living beings.

-In the last two decades, the traditional indigenous worldview that all living things are our ancestors is being validated by evolutionary biology tracing back our DNA to the beginning of life on Planet Earth 3.8 billion years ago.
+In the last two decades, the traditional animistic worldview that all living things are our ancestors is being validated by evolutionary biology tracing back our DNA to the beginning of life on Planet Earth 3.8 billion years ago.

 Animism has been recognized by cultural ecological philosopher David Abram as a phenomenological experience, which means to say a sensory experience that is often trained out of people by heavy reliance on written language, rote learning and ever-present screens.